 The only thing left is a little hair of the dog that bit me, but I’m not entirely sure my stomach can take that either.

 This past election was such a dark bender – a real belligerent type of drunk – that I am just not ready to get back on that horse.
 This was the kind of campaign season that makes the most ardent political junkies think about kicking.

 But it seems like a lot of people have chosen the hair of the dog method.
 Most talking heads – and cable news these days is apparently ALL talking heads (and not the good, David Byrne kind) – have spent the month dissecting what went wrong for Mitt Romney and what it means going forward for the Republican party.

 The simple diagnosis appears to be demographics.
 The electorate was younger and less white than the Romney campaign expected and that did them in.

-But simply blaming the changing demographics ignores the policies and goals of the Republican Party which don’t seem in tune with the majority of the country.
+But simply blaming the changing demographics ignores the policies and goals of the Republican party don’t seem to jive with the majority of the country.

 Now that’s not my idea.
 For the record, I learned about it in an article in The American Conservative magazine, written by an economist who worked for the Reagan and first Bush administrations.
-It’s a good piece and I recommend it.
+“Revenge of the Reality-Based Community” is a good piece and I recommend it.

 But I think, primarily, the reason the Republicans lost is because they treated the electorate like we were stupid.
 To believe much of what was coming out of the Romney campaign, you had to believe what they were telling you and not your own lying eyes.